Cable TV to UCSC Residents

 In coordination with Colleges, Housing and Educational Services (CHES), Information Technology Services (ITS) delivers television programming to UCSC residents.
 ResNet provides student support for students living on campus while Learning Technologies provides support to all non-residential spaces receiving cable.

 On June 30, 2014 the Cable TV service vendor changed from Comcast to Campus Televideo.
-The cable TV signal changed from analog to digital.
-Older, analog televisions may need an additional converter box in order to receive the channels properly.
+At this time, the cable TV signal also changed from analog to digital.
+Older, analog televisions may need an additional converter box in order to receive all channels.

 Cable TV is ready to be used in most campus housing spaces.
-In order to use cable you may need:
+In order to use cable you will need:

 - A television